Pot of Gold Gluten Free Cake Pops

 - Spoon the melted chocolate over the donut (already on the lollipop stick) and make sure that you coat it on all sides.

 - Place the chocolate covered donut hole face down on the parchment paper (so the stick is facing up) and press gently into the parchment paper to slightly flatten the top of the donut.
 This will create the flat top of the pot of gold.
-You’ll see some of the chocolate collect at the bottom and that’s a good thing because it will make the rim of the pot.

 - Repeat until all of your donut pops have been made.